We get emails every year with the question, “We are so excited to make swaps but we still don’t get what they are? Help!”

 - They need to have a place to poke a small (1″) safety pin through and hold on securely.

 - It’s fun to attach a small label with who the swap was received from on it.
 Click here for a Word document you can use.
 It’s best to download and save to your computer before editing.
+Click to go to our template page.

 - Do NOT use any food (noodles, dog biscuits, nuts or seeds, etc) or candy as part of your swap.
 It either dissolves or gets eaten by bugs later on.
+Campers also eat the candy or chew on the gum.
+We are horribly worried that someone is going to choke on a big wad of gum while running around camp.

 - Use any breakable materials like glass or any that have sharp edges.